dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnDatetimeMonthlyMonitoringChecksSpec
+## ColumnAnomalyMonthlyMonitoringChecksSpec
-Container of date-time data quality monitoring checks on a column level that are checking at a monthly level.
+Container of built-in preconfigured data quality checks on a column level for detecting anomalies.